 Lorraine Mooney: MIACP

-Lorraine works as an Integrative Counsellor, moving between different theoretical approaches depending on each client’s individual therapeutic needs.
-Her main therapeutic approach is Humanistic where she applies a Person-Centered focus with clients by establishing an empathic and nonjudgmental relationship in a relaxed, confidential setting with each client.
-Integrating, depending on the presenting issues, between Cognitive Behavioral Therapy, helping the client link between thoughts, emotions, and behavior and where appropriate through Psychodynamic Therapy, understanding how early childhood relationships can impact on their present difficulties and behaviors.
-Lorraine combines the therapeutic process using Mindfulness, Meditation and Creative Arts, helping the client express themselves, through painting, drawing, collage, clay, sand tray, poetry, and music allowing freedom for the individual to open their minds and create in a free-flowing method.
-Through the relationship and process, Lorraine assists the client to find meaning through their work in a contained, appropriate, safe atmosphere.
-Lorraine feels, this process is especially beneficial for those clients that find verbal expression difficult.
+Lorraine enhances the therapeutic process using Mindfulness, Meditation and Creative Arts, helping the client express themselves, through painting, drawing, collage, clay, sand tray, poetry, and music allowing freedom for the individual to open their minds and create in a free-flowing method.
+Through the relationship and process, Lorraine assists the client to find meaning in their work in a contained, appropriate, safe atmosphere.
+Lorraine feels, this process is especially beneficial for those clients who find verbal expression difficult.

-Lorraine works with individuals and families in the area of neurodiversity providing them with support and tools to assist them achieve their full potential.
+Lorraine works with neurodiverse adults, adolescents, and children (Dyslexia, Dyspraxia/DCD, DLD, ADD/ADHD, ASD, SPD, FMD), and their families providing them with support and tools to assist them achieve their full potential.

-Lorraine is also a general counsellor working in the areas of mental health issues, anxiety, stress, depression, bereavement, self-harm, sexuality, women’s health, chronic pain, disabilities, allergies, bereavement, spirituality.
+Lorraine is also a general psychotherapist working in the areas of mental health issues; anxiety, stress, depression, bereavement, self-harm, suicide distress, eating distress, gender identity (LGBTQ+), sexuality, women’s health, chronic pain, disabilities, allergies (anaphylaxis), relationships & spirituality.